 Personal Health and Medical Emergencies

-If you have a minor health concern, you can be seen at Brown University’s Health Services Monday to Friday 8 a.m. to 4 p.m.
+If you have a minor health concern, you can be seen at Brown University’s Health Services Monday to Friday, 8 a.m. to 4 p.m.
 ET.
+Please note that University Health Services is closed on University holidays.
 Should you need to visit Health Services, you are encouraged to schedule an appointment by calling 401-863-3953.
 Nursing advice is available 24/7 at 401-863-1330, and certified first aid staff are also available to assist on evenings or weekends.
-If you require non-emergency care from a healthcare professional outside of Brown University Health Services hours, you may also be taken to a local Urgent Care facility.
+If you require non-emergency care from a healthcare professional outside of Brown University Health Services' hours, you may also be taken to a local Urgent Care facility.
 In the event of a medical emergency, you will generally be transported to Hasbro Children’s Hospital in Providence.

-You are responsible for safely storing and taking your own prescription medication.
-If you are not accustomed to managing your own medication you should work with your parent(s)/guardian(s) to determine the best approach to do so during the program.
+You are responsible for safely storing, administering, and disposing of your own prescription and over-the-counter medication.
+If you are not accustomed to managing your own medication, you should work with your parent(s)/guardian(s) to determine the best approach to do so during the program.

 Illness

-You should inform program staff as soon as you are not feeling well, and will be asked to self-administer a COVID test and/or take your temperature, among other actions.
+You should inform program staff as soon as you are not feeling well and may be asked to self-administer tests for specific infectious illnesses and/or take your temperature, among other actions.
 If you are ill, you will need to be separated from others in the program to lower the possibility of any illness spreading and it is possible you may be asked to make plans to depart campus.
 Please note: there may be additional or different protocols implemented by a field trip location or local airport and are dependent on public health guidelines at the time of the program.

 Curfew

-You are required to check in with residential staff every evening at 10 p.m.
+You are required to check in face to face with residential staff every evening at 10 p.m.
 ET and remain on your floor until 6 a.m.
 ET the following morning.
-The residential staff will place a call to the parents/guardians of any student who is late for curfew.
-The Department of Public Safety will be informed after an appropriate interval of time if a student has not checked in and a protocol will be initiated to ensure the safety of the student
+The residential staff will place a call to the parents/guardians of any student who is not accounted for at curfew.
+Brown Public Safety & Emergency Management will be informed after an appropriate interval of time if a student has not checked in and a protocol will be initiated to ensure the security of the student.

 Adhering to the curfew policy is your responsibility.
 While residential staff will take reasonable measures to ensure that you adhere to the curfew, once you have been verified as being within the residence halls at the designated time, you will be in violation of policies should you choose to leave your residence hall area.
 If we become aware of a curfew violation, you will be referred to our student conduct process.
 Repeated and/or serious violations of the curfew could result in dismissal from the program.